scluzzy/d4c-home/README.md

 ## Homepage Using React

-### What is is?
+### What it is?
 This project includes a homepage for d4c © link-https://d4c-home.herokuapp.com/ created using reactJS.
 It will be using react router and react hooks.
-It  has a working navbar, some button and card components which lead to specific pages.
+It  has a working navbar, some button and card components which lead to specific pages including the apps offerred by d4c ©.

 ### How to start using this project?